The Science

 Static Profiles

 Models built on historical datasets are snapshots of average populations.
 They capture what groups did in the past — not what an individual will do next.
-By the time the data is collected and processed, the person has already changed.
+By the time the data is collected, the person has already changed.

 Time-Blindness

 Current systems cannot adapt to real-time events — breaking news, live conversations, emotional shifts within a dialogue.
-They operate on stale context while the world moves forward, creating a widening gap between model and reality.
+They operate on stale context while the world moves forward.

 Naivety

 Academic models study cognition in sterile conditions, not real life.
-They cannot detect manipulation, strategic deception, or dishonesty — the very behaviors that matter most in high-stakes environments like trading floors and negotiations.
+They cannot detect manipulation, strategic deception, or dishonesty — the very behaviors that matter most in high-stakes environments.

 The Persona Prism